VadimZubchenko/Opifram_project_R2/backend/README.md

 `/api/user/:id` deletes and returns a single `user` by given id.

 `/api/order/:id` deletes and returns a single `order` by given id.

-# Database UML

-View and edit `./other/db-uml.drawio` at https://app.diagrams.net